 Secondly, if a claim is brought, you will be better able to defend it if the reason you give in the witness box is the same lawful reason you gave the employee at the time of termination, confirmed in the termination letter, and discussed with your colleague when making your decision.
 This and other evidence can be relied upon and consistency is key.

 Lastly, it’s respectful to give an employee accurate and truthful information about why they are losing their job.
 Of course it can be a delicate balancing act.
 You do not want to crush someone’s confidence entirely, but not giving them any reason can also have a devastating effect.

 Simply giving “a reason” is not enough though.
 Ensure you give a clear and specific reason, not just a generalised reason such as “not a good cultural fit” or “not a good fit for the team.”
 If the reason is poor performance, say that, and list the problems or at least give examples.
 And importantly, before taking any steps to terminate employment, sit down and ask yourself, what is the real reason we are terminating employment here?
 If you cannot articulate it clearly at this stage, it will be even harder to articulate at the Federal Court.
 When you have articulated the reason, test yourself.
 Is this reason lawful?
 Could this give rise to an adverse action claim?
 Is this discriminatory?
 Is this the only reason?
 Is there another reason, in addition to this one, why we are terminating?
 If you are not certain that your reason or reasons are lawful, test it with an informed colleague or get legal advice.
 When your process is to give a clear and specific reason for termination to all employees, regardless of whether they are probationary or not, you are more likely to test your reason and ask yourself the hard questions.

-Magda Marciniak is a Special Counsel at Justitia.
-On 1 July 2019, she will be promoted to Partner.
-To view her current profile, click here.
+Magda Marciniak is Partner at Justitia.
+To view Magda’s profile, click here.